scrapy/scrapy/docs/topics/downloader-middleware.rst

     standard.

-    To make sure Scrapy respects robots.txt make sure the middleware is enabled amd the :setting:`ROBOTSTXT_OBEY` setting is enabled.
+    To make sure Scrapy respects robots.txt make sure the middleware is enabled and the :setting:`ROBOTSTXT_OBEY` setting is enabled.

     .. warning:: Keep in mind that, if you crawl using multiple concurrent requests per domain, Scrapy could still  download some forbidden pages